University of the Philippines School of Economics

 The idea for a supporting organization for the school was first conceptualized by Gerardo P. Sicat, an associate professor of the school and the then-Chairman of the National Economic Board, as a way of providing financial support to the school and to supplement its meager resources.
 Sicat's initial idea would be scrapped upon Encarnación's insistence that the faculty of the school be able to conduct their own research in their fields of interests.
 However, the concept of an organization supporting the school was revived through Stephen R. Lewis, a consultant recruited by Sicat, who proposed the PCED, which functioned more as a foundation that the typical research institutes and centers of UP.[7]

-The PCED would be formed by Presidential Decree 453, signed on May 13, 1974 by President Ferdinand Marcos.
+The PCED was established by Presidential Decree 453, signed on May 13, 1974 by President Ferdinand Marcos.
 The PCED was also established as a trust to maintain funds for the benefit of the school in the long term.

 Presently, the PCED offers assistance to the school through research grants for faculty research and other research conducted within the school, support for working papers published in the Philippine Review of Economics, information dissemination through seminars, teaching fellowships, and maintenance and refurbishment of PCED and school facilities.[30]